 Furnace repairs were scheduled

-We arrived at the home and the homeowner showed us to the addition of the home where the small furnace was located.
+We arrived at the home in Inverness and the homeowner showed us to the addition of the home where the small furnace was located.
 The technician removed the furnace filter as it was pretty dirty, then he cleaned the furnace from all the dust that was present.
 The technician started lubricating the bearings and the motor as the technician could see clearly that there has been very little maintenance done to the older furnace and he wanted to get the furnace running for the retired veterinarian because he did take in many sheltered animals.

 The tech inspected the flame on the pilot light and he noticed that the flame was yellow.
 This is a clear sign that there is dirt in the burner, so he cleaned the burner thoroughly.
 A dirty burner indicates that the gas and air isn’t mixing properly.
 Once he got the burner cleaned he re-lit the pilot light and it was a blue flame, which indicated that was one of the problems with the older furnace.
 The technician then checked the thermostat to make sure it was set properly and to make sure it was operating properly, which it was.
 Our technician gave a complete furnace maintenance on the unit to ensure that the customer would have no problems later.